sanket1137/ConnectPixelspotIn/replit.md

 **System Design Choices:**
 -   **Database Schema**: Normalized schema with `Users`, `Screens`, `Campaigns`, `Bookings`, and `Payments` tables, designed to support complex relationships and targeting requirements.
 The `Screens` table is particularly detailed, with fields covering identity, location, audience, and commercial aspects.
+-   **Authentication Flow**: Firebase authentication with multiple sign-in methods:
+    -   **Google OAuth**: Users can sign in with their Google account (for both login and signup with role selection)
+    -   **Email/Password**: Users can create accounts and login using email and password
--   **Authentication Flow**: Standard Firebase Google OAuth flow, where ID tokens are verified by the backend to establish user sessions and roles.
+    -   ID tokens are verified by the backend to establish user sessions and roles
+    -   Role selection is required during signup (Screen Owner or Advertiser)
+    -   The login page uses tabs to organize Login and Sign Up flows

 ## External Dependencies
 -   **Database**: PostgreSQL (Neon)
 -   **ORM**: Drizzle ORM
--   **Authentication**: Firebase Google OAuth
+-   **Authentication**: Firebase Authentication (Google OAuth + Email/Password)
 -   **Maps**: Google Maps API (@react-google-maps/api)
 -   **Payments**: Stripe
 -   **Storage**: Replit Object Storage